14 VCs for Your Retail Tech Startup | Rho

 Image of VMG Partners- Top VCs in Retail Technology

-VMG Partners is a private equity and venture capital firm that works with founders to grow consumer brands and the technologies that power them.
-They have a clear focus on helping build companies into iconic, household names.
+VMG Partners is a private equity and venture capital firm that invests in consumer brands and the technologies that power them.
+They partner with founders to support growth from the early stages through to a successful exit.

 • Founded: 2005